abrokecube/subtitles/Subtitles/Parkour Civilization/readme.md

 Script created using Whisper transcription as a base.
 Timed from scratch.
 Includes episode start titles and a recap timer for easier skipping.
 Vine booms are also subbed because yes
+May contain transcription mistakes (i was speedrunning this)

 ## Folder info